TomGrozev/SAD-Badges/README.md

 $ docker-compose up
 ```

-For the nginx proxy server (not required but nice to have) in another shell:
+For the nginx proxy server in another shell:
 ```sh
 $ cd nginx
 $ docker-compose up
 ```

+Now you can access the website at `http://127.0.0.1`

 ## Learn more